Novel Coronavirus (COVID-19) Update

 PPE Donation Information

-In order to ensure the health and safety of our LKSOM and North Philadelphia communities as well as allowing students to successfully complete their studies for the year, we are making the following changes for the remainder of the Spring 2020 semester:
+In order to ensure the health and safety of our LKSOM and North Philadelphia communities as well as allowing students to successfully complete their studies, we are making the following changes:

 - For student volunteer opportunities, please contact the Office of Student Affairs: email@example.com